 Applying for Federal Work-Study

 You request federal work-study on your Free Application for Federal Student Aid (FAFSA).
-If you didn't request federal work-study on the Free Application for Federal Student Aid, you may log back into your FAFSA application and request federal work-study.
+If you didn't request federal work-study on the Free Application for Federal Student Aid, you may email Kelly Cole to get on the waiting list.

 Federal Work Study is awarded by academic year.
 The fall through spring semesters encompass August through May.